 The Danish opinion on SEO – beginnings of development

 Henrik Bondofte, one of the Danish experts, in his speech for Semrush drew attention to the rather sceptical approach of Danish entrepreneurs towards various SEO activities.
 Due to the relatively small number of companies and potential customers, the competition on the market isn’t too high and the negative attitude can be noticed mainly among small and medium sized enterprises.
 However, in recent years the awareness and focus on SEO activities in Denmark have increased.
 It’s connected with the development of search engines and noticeably more holistic approach to SEO, which, of course, already for a long time hasn’t been only about tediously created links.
 This in turn has a direct impact on the growth of the Internet marketing services market.
-You should also note that most local SEO specialists are still wet behind the ears as usually they’ve been working in the industry only for a few years.
+You should also note that most local SEO specialists are still wet behind the ears as usually, they’ve been working in the industry only for a few years.
 The offers of companies vary as well – they depend not only on the experience and advancement level of an employee but also on the services which are to be provided under the contract.
 An attempt to find approximate hourly rates on the websites of different local agencies can be infeasible as they prefer individual valuation.
-But when you finally manage to find some general information, the bids are between DKK 500 – 1200 per hour of specialist work which according to exchange rate of 15.03 gives about € 66 – 160.
+But when you finally manage to find some general information, the bids are between DKK 500 – 1200 per hour of specialist work which according to the exchange rate of 15.03 gives about € 66 – 160.

 E-commerce market in Denmark